 Step 7: Put it all back together.
 Now that everything is clean, restored, and dry, it’s time to put it all back together.
 Assemble the grinder and behold your hard work.

 Now it’s time to ask the big question: does it work?

 Throw in some coffee beans and give the grinding arm a few spins.
 Uniform grounds should drop into the ground catcher drawer and await your inspection.
 Chances are, if you made it this far, it works!

 Repairing an old grinder is a fun way to breath life back into something that used to breath life into someone else.
 In an era of plastic and throwing old things away, it’s a project that’s somewhat counter-cultural—in a great way.

 But if it seems a bit too hard -- which is completely understandable -- you don't have to go through a lot of trouble here.
-You can get the #1 rated burr grinder on Amazon for FREE when you join the JavaPresse Coffee Club.
+You can get the #1 rated burr grinder on Amazon for FREE when you try JavaPresse Coffee.

-Subscribers of our Coffee Club receive some of the world’s best coffee beans on a regular basis.
+Our customers receive some of the world’s best coffee beans on a regular basis.
 They’re sourced from small-batch, family-owned farms, roasted by our craftsmen, and shipped to you just two hours later.
-That way you know you’re getting the freshest coffee possible!Check out the Club for yourself!
+That way you know you’re getting the freshest coffee possible!Check out the FREE grinder for yourself!